SaaS vs custom built loyalty solutions: pros and cons

 Which Option Should Businesses Choose

 Companies with limited engineering bandwidth or a need to launch quickly often prefer SaaS solutions.
-Platforms like the Hubble Loyalty Portal offer ready modules for reward catalogues, rules engines, fulfilment, and analytics.
+Companies with limited engineering bandwidth or a need to launch quickly often prefer SaaS solutions.
+Modern customer loyalty software platforms offer ready modules for reward catalogues, rules engines, fulfilment, and analytics, making them easier to operate at early and mid stages.
 Meanwhile, brands with specialised loyalty mechanics or in house technical teams may opt for a custom architecture.
 The final choice depends on speed, budget, long term adaptability, and the scale at which the loyalty program will operate.